-Is working with polyamory out of your comfort zone?
+Is working with polyamory in therapy out of your comfort zone?

-In this 90-minute course, originally a webinar produced by the Couples Institute, you’ll learn how to approach some of the most common challenges people in polyamorous relationships face…as well as how to avoid common mistakes therapists make that push their polyam clients away.
+In this 90-minute webinar, originally produced by the Couples Institute, AASECT-certified sex therapist Martha Kauppi will show you how to approach some of the most common challenges people in polyamorous relationships face as well as how to avoid common mistakes therapists make that push their polyam clients away.

 - What polyamorous clients are looking for in a therapist